azzarip/food-explorers/content/emails/Adventures/Paris/SecondBistrot.md

 We’ll sit among Parisians, eat what’s been cooked with care, and for a moment, we’ll be part of something deeply real.

 And I can’t wait to share that moment with you.

+---

+# How is going with the planning?

+I have prepared a full plan of what I we are going to do.

+I will keep sending another, 3 or 4 emails in the next week.

+As I finish preparing everything.

+**End of next week I will ship the printed versions**

+If you haven't requested and you want it, just send your address in reply to this email.

+In 2 weeks I should be ready with everything!

 À très bientôt,